Most popular💥

 Unlike many heavy stews that rely on saturated fats, the Moroccan Vegetable Tajine is built on a foundation of heart-healthy extra virgin olive oil and a rainbow of nutrient-dense vegetables.

-• Anti-inflammatory Spices: Turmeric and ginger are staples in this dish, providing natural anti-inflammatory benefits.
+• Anti-inflammatory Spices: Turmeric and ginger provide natural anti-inflammatory benefits.

-• Low Calorie, High Volume: You can eat a large portion of this tajine and feel full while keeping your calorie intake low.
+• Low Calorie, High Volume: Feel full while keeping your calorie intake low.

-• Naturally Vegan & Gluten-Free: No modifications needed—it’s perfect for almost any dietary restriction.
+• Naturally Vegan & Gluten-Free: Perfect for almost any dietary restriction.

 The Secret Art of Layering a Tajine